-- 1. The same concept (whether it's a drug, a condition etc) can often be referred to in more than one way.
-If you only search for it one way you will miss articles that refer to it in a different way (cancer, carcinoma etc) more about this later - 2.
-Words that you might be interested in can have variations, perhaps in the spelling (e.g. British versus American) or different endings (e.g. depressed, depression, depressive etc) that could be of interest more about this later as well - 3.
+- The same concept (whether it's a drug, a condition etc) can often be referred to in more than one way.
+If you only search for it one way you will miss articles that refer to it in a different way (cancer, carcinoma etc) - 2.
+Words that you might be interested in can have variations, perhaps in the spelling (e.g. behaviour vs. behavior) or different endings (e.g. depressed, depression, depressive etc) that could be of interest - 3.
 Finally, check your spelling especially if you are getting zero results!
-Remember the database will only bring back exact matches for what you type in
+Remember the database will only bring back exact matches for what you type in.